tomlurge/visionion/README.md

 Basically, take all network graphs and merge them into one single graph with plenty of options.
 Users should be able to navigate into any factor (bridge vs. relay, country, flags, Tor software version, operating system, EC2 cloud bridge or not) and learn the total relay number or advertised bandwidth or bandwidth history for their selection.

-**1**
+**usecase 1**
-the most prominent usecase is the timeline with a graph representing volumina of bandwidth or number of hosts or number of clients etc. on the vertical axis
+the most prominent usecase is the timeline with a graph representing volumina of bandwidth or numbers of hosts or number of clients etc. on the vertical axis
-**1a**
+**usecase 1a**
-it should also be possible to layer timeline graphs for the same time period but with different subject on each other to compare eg consumed bandwidth and number of clients
+it should also be possible to layer timeline graphs for the same time period but with different subject on each other to compare eg correlations between consumed bandwidth and number of clients
-**2**
+**usecase 2**
 now imagine a plane orthogonal to the graph, representing some other data at that point in time eg adding to the graph of linux driven relays a cake diagram of all operating systems driving relays
-**3**
+**usecase 3**
 now imagine a third plane on the floor showing geogrgraphic distribution of linux driven relays and how much bandwidth each of them handles, the imaginary center of linux driven traffic at the crosspoint of the first two planes
-**4**
+**usecase 4**
 now add markers for certain events: the day when traffic from linux driven relays peaked, the day it hit an alltime low, the days it plummeted, the days it spiked etc.
-**5**
+**usecase 5**
 show the biggest nodes for a given metric and their share of the total

-**1**
-represents the usecase that's presently handled by the Tor metrics project [graph visualizations](https://metrics.torproject.org/network.html).
+**1** represents the usecase that's presently handled by the Tor metrics project [graph visualizations](https://metrics.torproject.org/network.html).
-**1a**
-is available as a prototype at [interactive graphs](http://tigerpa.ws/tor_metrics/).
+**1a** is available as a prototype at [interactive graphs](http://tigerpa.ws/tor_metrics/).
-**2**
-attempts to combine different visualization techniques like timeline and cake diagram.
+**2** attempts to combine different visualization techniques like timeline and cake diagram.
 Different visualizations get rendered on different layers.
 Control shifts from the visualization framework to the web application.
-**3**
-introduces the geographical dimension which is not very strongly represented in the raw data but nonetheless an interesting perspective.
+**3** introduces the geographical dimension which is not very strongly represented in the raw data but nonetheless an interesting perspective.
-**4**
-points the user in directions that might be worth to explore.
+**4** points the user in directions that might be worth to explore.
 It will need some analytics in the background.
-**5**
-checks (de-) centralizations in the infrastructure.
+**5** checks (de-) centralizations in the infrastructure.